 We need a manifesto to explain what it is we want.
 A short text which can be endorsed by individuals, organisations and bodies, as well as governments at all levels.
-Below are some manifestos – and some ideas to what a manifest also could contain.

 Most ‘Carbon Freedom Manifestos’ that have been suggested so far contain two or three of these fundamental demands:

 1) Coal, gas and oil must stay in the ground

 All public investment in and all subsidies to fossil fuel projects must end immediately.

 2) The real cost of carbon emissions must be paid by those who burn the fossil fuels